-- 1. To comply with the provisions of Regulation 5(2) of the Town and Country Planning General Development Order, 1973, as amended. - 2.
-To comply with the requirements of Section 42 of the Town and Country Planning Act, 1971. - 3.
-To maintain and enhance the visual amounty of the area. - 4.
-To ensure the proper development of the site. - 5.
-To enable the Local Planning Authority to consider detailed proposals for the autisfactory development of the site.
+- 1. To comply with the provisions of Regulation 5(2) of the Town and Country Planning General Development Order, 1973, as amended.

+- 2. To comply with the requirements of Section 42 of the Town and Country Planning Act, 1971.

+- 3. To maintain and enhance visual amenity.

+- 4. To ensure satisfactory appearance.

+- 5. To maintain and enhance visual amenity.